 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-When you want to wrap, roll, and stuff – you need this almond flour tortillas recipe!
-These keto almond flour tortillas are amazing.
-Not only are they pliable and chewy like a flour tortilla, but they are incredibly versatile and can be used in so many different ways.
-Try out these keto tortillas with your favorite taco filling, cheese for a quick quesadilla, or even kebabs for a Mediterranean twist.
-My tortillas from almond flour are quick and easy, too.
-They take under 20 minutes to make and just 4 simple ingredients that you probably already have in your keto pantry.
-Ok, enough chit chat, let’s learn how to make keto tortillas!
+When you’re following a keto diet and want to wrap or roll your favorite Mexican foods, this is the best keto tortillas recipe!
+Instead of a crunchy option like cheese taco shells, these keto almond flour tortillas are pliable and chewy like a flour tortilla.
+Plus, they are incredibly versatile and can be used in so many different ways.
+They take under 20 minutes to make and just 4 simple ingredients that you probably already have in your keto pantry (plus salt and water).

 Can You Make Tortillas With Almond Flour?

 Yes, these easy gluten-free almond flour tortillas are made from almond flour and a few other ingredients like eggs, psyllium husks, and gelatin powder, all of which help give them a pliable, and roll-able texture.

 The almond flour you use for making keto tortillas does matter, though.
 I use Wholesome Yum Almond Flour for all my keto baking recipes, as well as this almond flour tortilla recipe, because the flour is blanched and has the finest grind.
 Many other brands can vary in coarseness, which can lead to a gritty result.
 And, Wholesome Yum Psyllium Husk Powder is the secret ingredient that keeps these low carb tortillas pliable.

 - Flexible and pliable for wrapping or folding

 - Neutral taste — ready to pair with your favorite fillings!

 - Only 3 grams net carbs each (7 grams of carbs if you count total carbs)